borntofrappe/game-development/00 Pong/Pong 4/README.md

   )
 ```

 `tostring()` coerces the number to a string value.
-However, there is no error when printing an integer.
+That being said, the app still works if you refer directly to the integer.

 ## Variables